 Embedded systems are microprocessor-based systems within a larger mechanical or electrical system that performs a dedicated function or task.
 They encompass a wide variety of products ranging from small mobile phones to large process automation installations.
-A practicing engineer in the field of embedded systems needs to have a specialized expertise in more than one of the engineering subjects of this multi-discipline subject.
+A practising engineer in the field of embedded systems needs to have specialised expertise in more than one of the engineering subjects of this multi-discipline subject.

 The Department of Engineering and Design covers the full gamete of teaching in electronic, telecommunication and computer networks engineering as well as mechanical engineering and product design.

 Our academics are a cohesive group of highly skilled lecturers, practitioners and researchers.
 You'll benefit from your choice of supervisors to support a wide range of modern and multi-discipline Masters-level projects.
 Our teaching is supported by well-equipped laboratory workshops, using mostly the latest hardware and software available in universities.

 We're the number one London modern university for graduate prospects in Mechanical Engineering (Complete University Guide 2019).

 In each of the semesters 1 and 2 you will be required to take two core and one optional module from the lists below:

 - Robotics (20 credits)